 To protect the uninterrupted work time of our residents, A Studio in the Woods is open to the public by invitation or appointment only.

-We must first acknowledge the river, this land would not exist without the water.
+We first acknowledge the river, land here would not exist without the water.
 The earth beneath A Studio in the Woods is young – built up over the past 5000 years from the alluvial soil carried by the Mississippi River.
-Early Native Peoples of this land were the Washa and Chawasha tribes; later communities included the Houma, Chitimacha, Biloxi, Choctaw, Bayagoula, Quinipissa, Tangipahoa and others.
-The city we now call New Orleans has been a site of exchange and commerce for more than 1000 years and is known as Bulbancha – “the place of other languages” in Choctaw.
+Early Native Peoples of this land were the Washa and Chawasha tribes; later communities in the area included the Houma, Chitimacha, Biloxi, Choctaw, Bayagoula, Quinipissa, Atakapa-Ishak, Caddo, Tunica, Natchez, Tchoupitoulas, Tangipahoa and others.
+The city we now call New Orleans has been a site of exchange and commerce for more than 1000 years and was known as Bulbancha – “the place of other languages” in Choctaw.

 A Studio in the Woods is located at the nexus of the City of New Orleans, a larger 5,000-acre bottomland hardwood forest, the Mississippi River’s lower reaches, the Gulf of Mexico, and the largest swath of alluvial wetlands in North America.
 Each of these systems has undergone profound changes over the past several decades, creating a dynamic context for artists.
 For 50 years Joe and Lucianne Carmichael, and now A Studio in the Woods, have stewarded these 7.66 acres of bottomland hardwood forest directly adjoining 1000 acres of government owned forest.